-Couple arrested after 3 children found living in plywood box for years
+Couple Arrested After 3 Children Found Living in Plywood Box for Years

 Officials made the discovery after happening upon a travel trailer that looked abandoned in the 7000 block of Sunfair Road while on patrol around 11 a.m.
 Wednesday morning.

-An initial survey of the property revealed there was no electricity or running water, and there were large holes, mounds of trash and human feces throughout the area, deputies said.
+An initial survey of the property revealed there was no electricity or running water, and large holes, mounds of trash and human feces were scattered throughout the area, deputies said.

+Photos of the property released by sheriff's officials show unkempt living conditions, with debris, storage boxes and indoor furniture littered among children's toys and bikes.
+The makeshift structure the victims allegedly lived in appeared to be constructed of several pieces of weather-damaged plywood, stacked together and covered with tarps as roofing.

+The property near Joshua Tree where two parents were arrested after their three children were found living in a box is seen in a photo released by the San Bernardino County Sheriff's Department on March 1, 2018.
+The property near Joshua Tree where two parents were arrested after their three children were found living in a box is seen in a photo released by the San Bernardino County Sheriff's Department on March 1, 2018.

 There were also 30 to 40 cats found living inside the trailer, the Sheriff's Department said.